top of page

 The Importance of Accredited Training

 Specialist training is not only a legal obligation—it saves lives.
-Accredited courses, like those offered by Safety Heights & Rescue Training (RTO: 52610) in Naval Base, Perth, educate workers on identifying hazards, using gas detectors, adhering to permit systems, and responding to emergencies.
+Accredited courses, such as those offered by Safety Heights & Rescue Training (RTO: 52610) in Naval Base, Perth, teach workers to identify hazards, use gas detectors, adhere to permit systems, and respond to emergencies.
 Training is aligned with the latest WHS Act, AS2865, and industry best practices, ensuring compliance and safety.

 Who Needs Confined Space Training?